Cheap CBD vs. Good CBD – How Not to Get Fooled 2026

 Cheap CBD vs Good CBD 2026: price per mg, COA, isolate masquerading as full spectrum.
 Up to 70% of labels inaccurate (JAMA, 2017).
 Check the red flags of marketing.

 Hemp oils, gummies, and capsules costing 40 PLN next to products priced at 250 PLN are currently fueling the hottest debate in the Polish CBD market.
-A staggering 69% of the 84 products tested by the Bonn-Miller, Loflin, and Russo team from Penn State had labels inconsistent with the actual CBD content (CAVITY, 2017).
+A staggering 69% of the 84 products tested by the Bonn-Miller, Loflin, and Russo team from Penn State had labels inconsistent with the actual CBD content (JAMA, 2017).
 A consumer without knowledge of COA, extraction, and the true price per milligram often ends up buying air.

 This guide does not demonize cheap products.
 Instead, it shows how to distinguish a fair deal from marketing fiction, and why the percentage on the bottle says less than the number of milligrams of CBD per PLN.
 We cite studies from JAMA, FDA warning letters, FTC decisions, EFSA opinions, UOKiK reports, and GIS recalls, which together create a picture of a market full of cognitive traps.